jieter/django-tables2/docs/index.rst

 Querystring fields
 ==================

-Tables pass data via the querystring to indicate sorting and pagination preferences.
+Tables pass data via the querystring to indicate ordering and pagination preferences.

 The names of the querystring variables are configurable via the options: